MFA in Writing for Children and Young Adults

 A selection of books written by Hamline creative writing faculty

-Young readers matter, which is why Hamline offers one of only three nationwide programs devoted exclusively to writing for children and young adults.
+That's why Hamline offers one of only three nationwide programs devoted exclusively to writing for children and young adults.

 Twice a year, you will join other students and faculty for in-depth lectures, workshops, and readings devoted to writing for children and young adults.
 Faculty, visiting writers, and graduating students give readings, deliver lectures, and conduct seminars that provide real-world tools for success.